Vermont | National news | Contact us

 -- Professor David Dill, Stanford University Computer Science Department

-The reports all make strong recommendations to institute mandatory random audits on all election systems.
-With the random audit, a certain percentage of the paper ballots are hand counted and checked against the machine count.
-The reports state emphatically that hand counts are the only way to verify election accuracy and there is no test on the scanner or computer that can detect a potential problem.
+All of these reports reach the same conclusion, that there is only one way to be sure that the voting machines are counting properly, and that is to have mandatory random audits on all election systems.
+This means a certain percentage of the paper ballots are hand counted and checked against the computer's count.
+The reports state emphatically that random hand counts are the only way to verify election accuracy and there is no test on the scanner or computer that can detect a potential problem.
 The most recent Brennan Report was conducted by a consortium of the most distinguished computer security experts in the world, including the head of security for Microsoft and Lawrence Livermore Labs, and professors from MIT, Berkeley, Yale, and Standford Universities.
-The report says there must be mandatory random audits on every election.
+The report says there must be random audits on every election.

-This is not just about election fraud and rigging.
+Even without the potential of fraud, we still need the audits because sometimes machines just make errors.
 As we all know, computers have all kinds of problems.
 Sometimes they crash.
 Sometimes software code has an unintentional bug and it doesn't work right.
-Hundreds of significant errors have been documented on all types of electronic voting systems, including one this Spring in Iowa where the wrong candidate was given the victory until a voting official decided on their own to count the ballots by hand.
+Hundreds of significant errors have been documented on all types of electronic voting systems, including one in Iowa where the wrong candidate was given the victory, until a voting official decided on their own to count the ballots by hand.
+Just a few months ago Diebold was forced to admit that the vote counting software that they've been using in 34 states for several years has a bug in it and it doesn't count votes correctly.

 "Voters and election officials have no way of knowing whether the computers are counting votes properly."